 Muravera is a destination that has a lot to offer to any type of traveler.
-Thanks to its location, the village has been inhabited since ancient times and still attracts swarms of visitors year after year, starting from May, when its famous citrus festival takes place, until early fall when the seawater becomes too cold for swimming.
+Thanks to its location, people lived in the area since ancient times.
+It still attracts swarms of visitors year after year, starting from May, when its famous citrus festival takes place, until early fall when the seawater becomes too cold for swimming.

 Unknown to many even in Sardinia, the area of Muravera is also a prime spot for birdwatching thanks to the presence of several swamps in the area.